openSUSE-Rust/obs-service-cargo/README.md

 >   </service>
 > </services>
 > ```
+>
+> This means that the file located at `rust/utils/Cargo.toml` is our "main" `Cargo.toml`.
+> But s390-tools have other subprojects in Rust, how do we also vendor them?
+Read [How to do multiple vendors](#how-to-do-multiple-vendors).

 > [!IMPORTANT]
-> If a project uses a workspace, you don't actually need to do this unless the workspace manifest is part of a subproject.
+> If a project uses a workspace, you don't actually need to do this unless the workspace manifest is located inside of a subproject.

 Once you are ready, run the following command locally: